ValentinaPasqual/wikidata_converter/README.md

         }
 ```

+## Dataset B
-- Dataset B: Entities which are not artworks
+Entities which are not artworks

 ```
 SELECT DISTINCT *